is life a recipe

 It’s like a series of hawkers around the outside of the courtyard but with waited service.
 A huge menu, of over 20 pages to choose from.
 We decided to just order a bunch of different dishes and stick them in the middle for all to consume.
 A lovely cool evening, sat in the courtyard outdoors, and very Christmasy due to Xmas trees, twinkly lights, and the like.

-• Sweetcorn & Crab Soup – order for the girls;
+• Sweetcorn and Crab Soup – order for the girls,

-• Steamed clams with lemon grass – oh my gosh these were simply delicious, very subtle flavors but just so tasty – check the picture below, now that’s pretty, and yes I have stolen this concept & made my own version;
+• Steamed clams with lemon grass– oh my gosh these were simply delicious, very subtle flavors but just so tasty.
+Yes, I have stolen this concept and made my own version, check IsLifeARecipe.net for the yam basket with lemon grass cockles.

 • Chicken congee for Amy.
-Basically, a rice porridge with shredded chicken & she loves this stuff.
-You can get this all day long across most of South East Asia from breakfast to dinner;
+A rice porridge with shredded chicken & she loves this stuff.
+You can get this all day long across most of South East Asia from breakfast to dinner,

 • Fried chicken wings with garlic for Ryan.
-For most meals he would order one dish that he specifically liked to make sure he was covered from an eating perspective.
-But I must say I was well impressed with him, he ate pretty much all that was put on the table including frog, raw chilis, etc.;
+For most meals, he would order one dish that he specifically liked to make sure he was covered from an eating perspective.
+But I must say I was well impressed with him, he ate pretty much all that was put on the table including frog, raw chilis, and so on,

-• Deep fried frogs legs – for Amy, yes for Amy.
+• Deep fried frog legs – for Amy, yes for Amy.
 She just loves frogs which is quite amazing really.
 Perhaps she has never seen The Muppets.
 But I asked her do you want a frog, and yes yes yes was the response.
 These were deep-fried in batter and were delicate and delicious.
-Even Ryan had one and enjoyed it, “it’s like chicken”, was his response;
+Even Ryan had one and enjoyed it, “it’s like chicken”, was his response,

 • Finally (I know how many dishes, haha!) we had the Vietnamese pancake dish as a last-minute entry, Banh Xeo.
-Basically, it is like a crepe texture, stuffed with bean sprouts, belly pork, prawn, etc. The server then cut it into individual pieces, and you take one of these, and add some of the Vietnamese herbs & greens.
+It is like a crepe texture, stuffed with bean sprouts, belly pork, prawn, etc. The server then cuts it into individual pieces, and you take one of these, and add some of the Vietnamese herbs & greens.
 Then roll her up and dip it goes to the dipping sauce.
-These were great, the Vietnamese herb added a lemony taste, just so so tasty and delicious.
+These were great, the Vietnamese herb added a lemony taste, just so so delicious.

 Garden Vuon Hanoi, 36 Hang Manh – +84 4 3824 3402